Meet Karin-Marijke – Full-time Slow Traveler

-- Travel unhurriedly and to allow the world to show itself on its own terms.
+- Travel unhurriedly and allow the world to show itself on its own terms.

-- Connect with your surroundings, whether with people, food, climate, nature, animals or (historic) culture.
+- Connect with your surroundings – with people, food, climate, nature, animals, culture.

-- Be mindful in what you do, without fear and with an open mind for the unexpected.
+- Be mindful of what you do, without fear and with an open mind for the unexpected.

 From Fast Travel to Slow Travel